Hamster601/fastweb/README.md

 # fastweb
-this is a tool kit for web developer.
+this is a web tool kits for web developer.
+It's based on Gin web framework.
 You can use it to Develop your business code fast.
 Grateful!